-- Practice relaxation techniques like yoga, meditation or progressive muscle relaxation.
+- Practice relaxation techniques like yoga or meditation.
 This allows you to become more accepting of things you cannot change and more thoughtful about the things you can.

-- Exercise on a regular basis to relax your mind, release tension and mitigate anxiety.
+- Exercise regularly to relax your mind, release tension, and mitigate anxiety.
 Exercise is one of the most powerful ways to cope with stress.
-It raises your ‘happy hormones’ and gives you the self-confidence you need to deal with problems firmly.
+It raises your ‘happy hormones’ and gives you the self-confidence you need to deal with problems.

 - Avoid drugs and alcohol as coping mechanisms.
 Some habits can help you unwind for a short time but do not take away the problems.
-If you find yourself drinking regularly, you are using alcohol as a crutch but not looking for a solution.
+If you find yourself drinking regularly, you are using alcohol as a crutch.

 A 5-step stress management technique for you